tiimgreen/github-cheat-sheet/README.md

 ## Keyboard Shortcuts

-When on a repo page keyboard shortcust allow you to navigate easily.
+When on a repo page keyboard shortcuts allow you to navigate easily.

 Pressing `t` will bring up a file explorer.